 Naomi Chu is the Vice President of Asset Management, currently responsible for the direct supervision of the Asset Management team and the operational aspects of the Artspace portfolio.
 This includes supporting Asset Managers as they encounter challenges in the operational aspects of their properties, as well as supporting Asset Managers in identifying solutions when facing challenges in the community.
-Naomi partners with the Senior Vice President of Asset to plan and implement departmental initiatives.
-She also ensures smooth transitions from the Property Development phase of activity to operations.
+Naomi partners with the Senior Vice President of Properties to plan and implement departmental initiatives.
+She also ensures smooth transitions from the property development phase of activity to operations.

-Naomi brings a unique skillset to the Artspace team from her managerial experience and financial expertise; to her comprehensive background in government relations, development, and community engagement.
-She takes great pride in her contributions to Artspace's partnerships with First Peoples Fund in South Dakota; PA'I in Hawaii; and Turtle Mountain Tribal Arts Association in North Dakota.
+Naomi brings a unique skillset to the Artspace team, from her managerial experience and financial expertise; to her comprehensive background in government relations, development, and community engagement.
+She takes great pride in her contributions to Artspace's partnerships with First Peoples Fund in South Dakota; PA'I Foundation in Hawaii; and Turtle Mountain Tribal Arts Association in North Dakota.